unyt-org/uix/docs/manual/03 JSX.md

 #### Using `always`

-The `always` transform function autmatically recalculates the result value when one of the dependency refs inside the function changes.
+The `always` transform function automatically recalculates the result value when one of the dependency refs inside the function changes.
 In this case, it is recalculated each time the value of `showDialog` is updated.